raj121276thakre/Appifi-counter_app/README.md

 ### Usage
 To use the app, follow these steps:

-### Open the app.
+  Open the app.
-Tap the + button to increment the count by 1.
+1) Tap the + button to increment the count by 1.
-Tap the reset button to set the count back to 0.
+2)Tap the reset button to set the count back to 0.

 ### Dependencies
 The app requires a device running iOS 10 or higher, or Android 5.0 or higher.